skezle/IBP_BNN/README.md

 For the split MNIST experiments on the background images variant, from the `src` directory run:

 `python run_split.py --num_layers=1 --dataset=images --run_baselines --h 5 50 100 --tag=ibp > split_ibp.log`

+# Citation

+If you use this repository do not forget to cite us.

+`
+@article{kessler2019hierarchical,
+  title={Hierarchical indian buffet neural networks for bayesian continual learning}, author={Kessler, Samuel and Nguyen, Vu and Zohren, Stefan and Roberts, Stephen}, journal={arXiv preprint arXiv:1912.02290}, year={2019}
+}
+`